Economy of Paris: Media and entertainment

 The major digital media company located in Paris is Vivendi, which is the leading film and audiovisual production company in the EU.
 It owns the TV channel and movie producer Canal+, as well as the Universal Music group in the United States, and the video-sharing website Dailymotion.
 It had revenue in 2013 of 22.135 billion euros.
 Its headquarters is located on Avenue de Friedland in the 8th arrondissement.
 Canal Plus has its headquarters in the business district of Issy-les-Moulineaux, where several TV channels and major media companies have their offices, including France 24, Eurosport, Technicolor SA, and Microsoft France.

 The major French film studios are also located in the Paris Region.
-The Gaumont Film Company was the first motion picture company in the world, founded in 1896.
+Gaumont was the first motion picture company in the world, founded in 1896.
 Along with its television production company, Gaumont International Television, it earned revenue of 169 million euros in 2013.
 It is located in Neuilly-sur-Seine, just west of Paris.
 In 2008, Disneynature, a subsidiary of the United States-based The Walt Disney Company, was established to produce independent nature documentary films.

 Pathé was the second film studio established in the world, after Gaumont.
 Together with Pathé, it owns a chain of multiplex movie theaters in France and throughout Europe.

 Disneyland Paris is an amusement park and resort complex located in Marne-la-Vallée, twenty miles east of Paris, which opened in 1992.
-It attracted 15 million visitors in 2014, making it one of the most visited tourist sites in the Paris region.
+It attracted 15 million visitors in 2014, making it one of the most visited tourist sites in the Paris Region.
 It earned revenue of 1.309 billion dollars, but lost 27.5 million euro, due to the weak European economy.